 What is the best way to look after other humans?
 Recently, Empathy Day suggested that putting yourself in other people’s shoes can make the world a better place.
 In this video, an author argues against empathy.
 What do you think?
 What should a human-focused morality look like?

-- Class debate: Religion makes society better.
+- Class or household debate: Religion makes society better.

 - Find out more about a famous humanist from history.
 This could be someone who called themselves humanist, or someone who followed its main principles throughout their life.
 Write a report about how their beliefs shaped their achievements.